ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 Estimate uncertainty
 =====================

 This tutorial shows how to estimate uncertainty measures on the model predictions.
-Uncertainty measures that are implemented in ``ivadomed`` are detailed :ref:`Technical features <Uncertainty-measures>`.
+The uncertainty measures implemented in ``ivadomed`` are detailed in implemented in ``ivadomed`` are detailed :ref:`Technical features <Uncertainty-measures>`.

 .. _Prerequisite: